 Many factors affect each fund's performance.
 Developments that disrupt global economies and financial markets, such as pandemics and epidemics, may magnify factors that affect a fund's performance.
 A fund's share price changes daily based on changes in market conditions and interest rates and in response to other economic, political, or financial developments.
-A fund's reaction to these developments will be affected by the types of securities in which the fund invests, the financial condition, industry and economic sector, and geographic location of an issuer, and the fund's level of investment in the securities of that issuer.
+A fund's reaction to these developments will be affected by the types and maturities of securities in which the fund invests, the financial condition, industry and economic sector, and geographic location of an issuer, and the fund's level of investment in the securities of that issuer.
+Because each fund concentrates its investments in a particular group of countries, the fund's performance is expected to be closely tied to social, political, and economic conditions within that group of countries and to be more volatile than the performance of more geographically diversified funds.
 When you sell your shares they may be worth more or less than what you paid for them, which means that you could lose money by investing in a fund.